nitinkale286/example-1/README.md

 # example-1
-stored my trades info in this
+stored my trades info in this.